amrohendawi/amrohendawi.github.io/_posts/2020-02-29-rt-performance-monitoring-system.md

 ![Checking Linux kernel for RT kernel patch]({{page.images | relative_url}}/uname_v.png){:width="60%"}
 *Checking Linux kernel for RT kernel patch*

-most applications and end-users do not need an operating system patched with Preempt-RT, but for the applications that have critically intolerable deadline the patch is a must do in order to make sure deadlines are not passed.
+Most applications and end-users do not need an operating system patched with Preempt-RT, but for the applications that have critically intolerable deadline the patch is a must do in order to make sure deadlines are not passed.
+Many linux distributions today already support RT out of the Box.

 ## Results